 In today’s ever-changing world, being effective is no longer a choice – it’s a requirement.
 Without knowing the right things to do, people can’t keep up with the rapid changes, much less deliver results.
 However, to address the root of our challenges today, we must go beyond effectiveness, to unlock the greatness in each of us.
-This book adds a new dimension to Covey’s best-selling “The 7 Habits of Highly Effective People”, to address how we can unlock human potential and greatness.
+The 8th Habit adds a new dimension to Stephen Covey’s best-selling “The 7 Habits of Highly Effective People”, to address how we can unlock human potential and greatness.
 In this summary of The 8th Habit, we’ll give a synopsis of the big ideas from the book.
 For more details, do get a copy of the book, or review our complete book summary bundle.

 Despite all our technological and productivity breakthroughs, people are feeling frustrated, lost, stressed, empty, and insecure.
 There’s a gap because we all possess huge potential and desire to live a life of contribution and meaning, yet most of us are not thriving in our organizations, and are feeling disempowered.
 Besides the human pain, there’s a significant cost of not harnessing our workforce’s potential, and of personal and organizational failure.